fredhohman/fredhohman.github.io/stuff-i-use.md

 	<figcaption>Apple Pi.
 Get it?</figcaption>
 </figure>

-Ever since I was 10 I've been writing with [PaperMate Clearpoint 0.5mm mechanical pencils][pencil] which write well on unlined [Moleskine journals][moleskin-large] and blank computer paper (lines get in the way of math!).
+Ever since I was 10 I've been writing with [PaperMate Clearpoint 0.5mm mechanical pencils][pencil] on blank computer paper (lines get in the way of math!).
+More recently I've been carrying a single [Moleskin sketchbook][moleskin-sketch] for meetings and research notes.
+The size is perfect for an all-in-one notebook, and the paper in the sketchbook from the [Art Collection][moleskin-art] is 111lb, which is much thicker than the average Moleskin notebook (it irks me when ink or pencil bleeds through paper).

 When I am out and about, I carry a [small Moleskin][moleskin] in my back pocket and clip an old [REI carabiner][carabiner] to my belt to hold my keys.